 It’s the function of innocence to think talent presumes greatness.
 Or that greatness automatically means titles.
 Or, that titles are the holy grail.

 Chris Webber was first eligible for the Hall in 2013.
-Four years later, he is still waiting.
-Gary Payton, Alonzo Mourning, Mitch Richmond, Dikembe Mutombo have been inducted since Weber was first eligible.
-Last year, Allen Iverson and Shaquille O’Neal were inducted and you understood why.
+Five years later, he is still waiting.
+Gary Payton, Alonzo Mourning, Mitch Richmond, Dikembe Mutombo have been inducted.
+When Allen Iverson and Shaquille O’Neal were inducted, you understood why.

 Webber never guided his team to a NBA Finals appearance.
 He wasn’t a superstar but neither were Mourning, Richmond or Mutombo.
 He was never a league MVP.
 His highest showing was fourth in 2000-01 when Iverson was the MVP.
 He finished in the top ten of MVP voting four times.
 He was All-NBA only once but he was Rookie of the Year.
 He was an All-Star five times but his playoff numbers were less than his regular season numbers.
 Unlike Payton, Mourning, Richmond and Mutombo, Webber was saddled with the label of underachiever.
 All that talent and nothing to show for it was the reflective thinking.
 It is one thing to be the best player on every team you were a member of, as was the Webber profile.
 It is another thing to only reach the conference finals once in your career when you are 6-10, have an offensive repertoire, can rebound, score, defend and are a nightmare matchup.